ABOUT US FINANCIALS IMPACT EVALUATION BLOG

 Pawsitivity Service Dogs for Veterans is a 501(c)(3) nonprofit organization in St. Paul, Minnesota, EIN 47-1446634.
-Founded in 2012, we train service dogs for U.S. military veterans and first responders with PTSD and other disabilities.
+Founded in 2012, we train and place service dogs free of charge, thanks entirely to the generosity of donors, for U.S. military veterans and first responders with PTSD and other disabilities.

 What are the unique strengths of Pawsitivity?